newretirement/fpe-api/withdrawal_strategy/fixed_dollar.md

 # Fixed-Dollar Withdrawal Strategy

 The Fixed-Dollar withdrawal strategy is a [solver](https://en.wikipedia.org/wiki/Solver) that finds a fixed annual withdrawal amount that, when applied at a given age, results in a given [liquid estate value](../terms.md#liquid-estate-value)<sup>1</sup>.
-In other words, this solver attempts to answer the question: "Starting at some future age, how much more can I spend each year and still have _X_ dollars in my [liquid estate](../terms.md#liquid-estate-value) when I die?".
+In other words, this solver attempts to answer the question: "Starting at some future age, how much more could I spend each year and still have _X_ dollars in my [liquid estate](../terms.md#liquid-estate-value) when I die?".

-For example, suppose the forecast of a given [plan](../datatypes.md#plan) has the following characteristics:
+For example, suppose the [forecast](../datatypes.md#forecast) of a given [plan](../datatypes.md#plan) has the following characteristics:
 - The person (single) dies at age 90
 - Their [liquid estate value](../terms.md#liquid-estate-value) is $500,000